Active Employees

 What if I am missing one of the required documents needed to upload in order to submit my application?

-All required documents are required, however you if are in the process of obtaining the document you may create a Word document and state why you are missing the document and the estimated date in which you will receive it.
+All required documents are required, however if you are in the process of obtaining the document, you may create a Word document and state why you are missing the document and the estimated date in which you will receive it.
 Upload this Word document in place of the required document in the portal and your assigned counselor will follow up with you.

 How do I withdraw my application if I decide not to retire?